-- It does not need to be trained on the same feature list as the champion model, but it must share some features.
-However, to successfully replay predictions, you must send the union of all features required for champion and challengers.
+- It does not need to be trained on the same feature list as the champion model; however, it must share some features, and, to successfully replay predictions, you must send the union of all features required for champion and challengers.

-- It does not have to be built from the same project as the champion model.
+- It does not need to be built from the same project as the champion model.

 When you have selected a model to serve as a challenger, from the Leaderboard, navigate to Predict > Deploy and select Add model package to registry.
 This creates a model package for the selected model in the Model Registry, so you can add the model to a deployment as a challenger.